joshbetz/node-github-auto-deploy/README.md

 * `PORT` - The port that the server runs on.
 Default: 3420
 * `SECRET` - The webhook secret.
 Default: none

+On Github, you'll need to:

+1. Add a 'Github Auto-Deployment' service.
+2. Add a webhook that fires on 'deployment' events.
+3. If the repo is private, add a deploy key.

+Note: By default, the Github Auto-Deployment service will create deployments every time code is pushed to `master`, but can also be configured to deploy on status contexts, like `ci/travis-ci` or `ci/circle-ci`.